avabellaw/shark-quiz/readme.md

 Once the quiz has ended, the user's score will be displayed.

+You will be able to use the enter button in place of mouse clicks for the majority of actions.

 ### Skeleton Plane

 I have created my wireframe in Figma.
 To see the comments I've made, you will need to view the wireframe logged into an account such as a Google account.